jalapeno/SRv6_dCloud_Lab/lab_7/lab_7-guide.md

 5. Continuing on the XRd VM use the tcpdump.sh <xrd0x-xrd0y> script to capture packets along the path from Amsterdam VM to Rome VM.
 Given the label stack seen above, we'll monitor the linux bridges along this path: xrd01 --> xrd02 --> xrd03 --> xrd04 --> xrd07
  - restart the ping if it is stopped
+ - you can run all the listed tcpdumps, or simply spot check
 ```
 ./tcpdump.sh xrd01-xrd02
 ./tcpdump.sh xrd02-xrd03